 The fresh meal is packaged in containers that are not oven-safe.
 The food must be transferred to an oven-safe container for reheating purposes.

 Fish is fragile and does not tolerate being overheated as it can cause it to dry out.
-Generally you want to place fish on a baking sheet and reheat for no more than 10-12 minutes at 375 F. It can also be reheated in the microwave for 1-2 minutes.
+Generally you want to place fish on a baking sheet and reheat for no more than 10-12 minutes at 375 F. It can also be reheated in the microwave for 1-2 minutes for best results

 Vegetables can be reheated in the oven, covered for 15-20 minutes at 375F.
-They can also be warmed in the microwave for 1-2 minutes.
-However sometimes for best results you can heat your vegetables in a skillet on high heat for 2-3 minutes.
+However they are always better warmed in the microwave for 1-2 minutes.
+For best results you can heat your vegetables in a skillet on high heat for 2-3 minutes.
 This will help them to remain crispy and prevent them from being overcooked.

 Reheating Chicken & Pork